 Prepping the glaze only took 2 minutes, but the glaze took a bit longer than the 10-15 minutes listed.
 I made it in a large skillet per the instructions (my LINK:12-inch nonstick skillet), but it took 24 minutes to reduce to a sticky consistency.
 I’m guessing I was too cautious with the heat setting and it could have been set a little higher.

 Regardless, I ended up with a thick and sticky glaze that was ready before the wings needed to be broiled.
-Unfortunately, this glaze gets really thick when it cools and making it so early gave it plenty of time to cool.
+Unfortunately, this glaze gets really thick when it cools, and making it so early gave it plenty of time to cool.
 I noticed this and put the pan onto my stove’s warmer eye to keep it from getting too thick.

 Finishing Up

 All that was left was to crisp the wings under the broiler for 5 minutes per side and glaze them.
-Well, I’m paranoid when I use the broiler because it works fast!
+Well, I’m extra watchful when I use the broiler because it works fast!
 Don’t get me wrong, it does nice things but you have to be careful not to burn your food.

 I set the broiler on high (mine only has low or high) and kept a close eye on my wings.
-Sure enough, they were getting charred around the 2-minutes mark.
+Sure enough, they were getting charred around the 2-minute mark.
 I flipped them over early and the other side was finished when the timer went off, a full 5 minutes early.

 A pair of tongs let me safely transfer the steaming hot wings to a large mixing bowl so I could pour the glaze over them.
 I let them cool a bit before plating them for photos and serving.